 2) Understanding the Business Problem:

-Data Scientists need to collaborate with multiple stakeholders and business managers to define the problem that needs solving.
-This can be particularly challenging in large companies with numerous teams, each with varying requirements.
+Data Scientists need to collaborate with multiple stakeholders and Business Managers to define the problem that needs solving.
+This can be challenging in large companies with numerous teams, each with varying requirements.

 3) Elimination of Bias:

-Machine learning tools are not entirely accurate, and some degree of uncertainty or bias may exist.
-Biases are imbalances in the training data or the model’s prediction behaviour across different groups, such as age or income bracket.
+Machine Learning tools are not wholly accurate, and some degree of uncertainty or bias may exist.
+The final step in Data Preprocessing is to split the data into Training Data groups, such as age or income bracket.

 Conclusion